rixx/cutebit-content/drafts/django_app_0.md

 There are a ton of good guides on Django apps out there, most notably the Django tutorial and the Django Girls Tutorial.
 But those are beginner level tutorials - I want to show my way of building a Django application with some more advanced features - we will talk about docker, Django Rest Framework, channels and py.test here!
-(No async and task queues here, leave that for you third Django app.)
+(No async and task queues here, leave that for your third Django app.)

 ### What?